teddythinh/Competitive-Programming-Template/README.md

 ## Introduction:
 This is some of my template for Competitive Programming.
-I haven't done it yet and will update more and more.
-Thanks for taking a look !
+I haven't finished it yet, but I will continue to do so.
+Thank you for taking the time to look!

 ## Language uses:
 ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white)